MongoDB incident

 AWS Cluster DNS Changes Degraded Performance

-MongoDB is currently experiencing a major incident affecting MongoDB Atlas for Government, which began 3h ago.
-The vendor's full update timeline is below.
+MongoDB experienced a major incident on May 7, 2026 affecting MongoDB Atlas for Government, lasting 6h 57m.
+The incident has been resolved; the full update timeline is below.

 Started